BurntSushi/nakala/doc/PLAN.md

 * Exit process.

 In most runs, exiting the process should hopefully include closing the handle.
-At minimum, we can do this inside a Rust destructor proactive, so the caller doesn't even need to be counted on to do it.
+At minimum, we can do this inside a Rust destructor proactively, so the caller doesn't even need to be counted on to do it.
 But, destructors aren't guaranteed to run.
 The caller might call `process::exit(0)` for example.
 Or perhaps the user will `^C` the process, and the caller might not have a signal handler